Thien Cung cave

 In the centre are four large pillars supporting the

-images seem to live in the stone: birds, fish, flowers
+strange images seem to live in the stone: birds, fish,

-and even scenes of human life.
-On the north wall of the
+flowers and even scenes of human life.
+On the north wall

-grotto a group of fairies seem to dance and sing in
+of the grotto a group of fairies seem to dance and sing

-honour of the wedding.
-Under the immeasurably high roof,
+in honour of the wedding.
+Under the immeasurably high

-there is the sound of a drum beating, but it is actually
+Somewhere there is the sound of a drum beating, but it

-just the noise made by the wind blowing through stone.
+is actually just the noise made by the wind blowing

 Arriving at the last partition of the grotto, a natural